Monday, March 2, 2020

 “He commanded and they were created.”
 It is the same after we come to Christ as well.
 That’s what gives me hope to pray for situations where there seems to be no hope.
 God can call into being something that is not there.
 Paul said, “God gives life to the dead and calls those things which do not exist as though they did.”
 I have spoken to many Dads in the last couple of years who have told me that God spoke to them about their responsibility to disciple their children when there was absolutely no vision for that at all.
-A man called me from Wichita a few years back and said that he had recently been convicted about needing to have his children with them in church.
-God led him and his wife to keep their children in the service with them at the mega-church they attended, and that has led to a number of changes.
-He began to seek the Scriptures about the family and worship and the father’s responsibility.
-God spoke something into existence in his heart that was not there before.
+When I was in Moldova in January, I heard from men who said God had led them to start teaching their family the Word and praying with and for their wives.
+God spoke something into existence in their hearts that was not there before.
 He does it in the hearts of teenagers who are out of control.
 He does it in failing marriages.
 He even does it in dying churches.
 He spoke the worlds into existence.
 He can certainly change us with a word as well.